tumble creek cabin coates design washington usa 28

 ©Coates Design

-This solid mass, along with areas of concrete floor, serve also as a thermal heat sink to help maintain a stable and comfortable temperature inside.
-There are two primary bedroom suites and a bunk room in the main house to accommodate family members.
-A separate bunk house has space for recreation and an additional bedroom suite.
-The two-car garage features an electric vehicle charging station, a wine cellar, and plenty of storage.
+This solid bulk, together with regions of concrete floor, acts as a thermal heat sink, allowing the temperature within to remain steady and comfortable.
+To accommodate family members, the main residence has two primary bedroom suites as well as a bunk room.
+A separate bunk house provides recreational space as well as an additional bedroom suite.
+The two-car garage includes an electric vehicle charging station, a wine cellar, and ample storage.

 tumble creek cabin coates design washington usa 19